chadisid/Track-Stack/README.md

 ## Overview

 Track+Stack is a multipurpose computer vision utility written in C, utilizing the OpenCV library.
 Track+Stack takes a camera stream or video file (multiple formats) as input, tracks templates from a user-selected region of interest (ROI), and stacks a set of such ROIs from a video stream for output to image files or simply viewing on a monitor.
+Track+Stack was designed for realtime tracking+stacking of astronomical camera images, but it has many other applications.

 There are two basic steps in the Track+Stack workflow: